 6 A group with a graphics-savvy group member could be asked to donate their skills to assist businesses with their ad design and mock-ups for a small fee, potentially increasing the profit of the advertising sales.

-Getting Started: Create a Fundraising Program for Your Organization
+Program Fundraising Ideas: Create a Program for Your Organization